SERVICES

 At LIFEPlan CCO, we believe that every person should have the right to define the life you want to live.

-With enrollment in LIFEPlan Care Management, people with intellectual and development disabilities (IDD) get help finding, coordinating, and accessing the services they need.
+That’s why people with intellectual and developmental disabilities (IDD) who enroll in LIFEPlan Care Management get help finding, coordinating, and accessing the services they need.

-Through close, personal support, Care Managers coordinate healthcare, personal services and social supports, disease-related care for chronic conditions, and access to preventative care.
+Through close, personal support, Care Managers coordinate healthcare, personal services, social supports, disease-related care for chronic conditions, and access to preventative care.
 Care Management services are provided with sensitivity to cultural and language preferences.

 Are you new to LIFEPlan?